bartbutenaers/node-red-contrib-ui-svg/README.md

 ### "Editor" tabsheet

-Click the button *Open SVG editor* to show the SVG in the [DrawSvg](#DrawSvg-drawing-editor) drawing editor.
-The DrawSvg editor will be be opened in a popup dialog window:
+[DrawSvg](http://drawsvg.org/) is a free SVG drawing editor that will run entirely in your browser, so no installation required.
+We have integrated DrawSVG into this node, to allow users to edit their SVG source via a nice drawing program.

+***!!!
+DrawSvg is free software.
+Note that DrawSvg and the online service is used as is without warranty of bugs !!!***

 ![launch_editor](https://user-images.githubusercontent.com/44235289/66716981-f40ac000-edcb-11e9-96b5-69e11220b71d.gif)

+Steps to use DrawSvg:
+1. Click the *"Open SVG editor"*, to show the SVG in the [DrawSvg](#DrawSvg-drawing-editor) drawing editor.
+2. DrawSvg will be opened in a popup dialog window, and it will visualize the SVG source (from this node).
+3. The SVG drawing can be edited.
+4. You can intermediately save your changes (to this node), using the *"Save"* button in the upper right corner of the popup dialog window.
+5. As soon as the popup dialog window is being closed, a notification will appear.
+There you can choose to ignore all changes (i.e. you don't need them anymore), or to save all the changes (to this node).
+6. The updated SVG source will appear in the *"SVG source"* tabsheet of this node.

+By default this node will use the free online DrawSvg service (see *"Editor URL"* in the "Settings" tabsheet).
+However we it is also possible to use the [node-red-contrib-drawsvg](https://github.com/bartbutenaers/node-red-contrib-drawsvg) node, which can host a DrawSVG service locally for offline systems.

 ### "SVG source" tabsheet